Where traditional radiation fails in treating rare and deadly cancers like mesothelioma, proton radiation succeeds.

 He added that he believes “radiation is coming back in favor” thanks to the evolution and emergence of proton radiation.

 Mesothelioma Radiation, Pneumonitis, and Damage to the ‘Contralateral Lung’

 The long-standing issue with mesothelioma radiation is the therapy can damage healthy tissue, even that of essential organs.
 Traditional photon radiation, and even the more-targeted and more-effective intensity-modulated radiation therapy (IMRT), can lead to a condition called pneumonitis.

 Pneumonitis involves damage to healthy lung tissue.
 Mesothelioma radiation inevitably leads to damage to the lung closest to where pleural mesothelioma forms.
 What should be restricted is damage to the lung on the opposite side of the thorax.

 If a patient undergoes EPP, then the health of the remaining lung is vital.
 Even after P/D, radiation therapy must be directed on or close to the ipsilateral lung, which is the lung nearest where mesothelioma tumors first start.
 At least some tissue damage is nearly a foregone conclusion, since mesothelioma usually reaches this lung by the time treatment begins.

 “To some extent, we can’t avoid damage,” Dr. Simone said.
 “That lung never is as ‘good’ as it was before their diagnosis of mesothelioma.
 Their lung elasticity is never as good as it was before.”

 The contralateral lung should be a priority, though, because it can be protected from radiation therapy spray.
 At high doses, radiation oncologists have difficulty reducing damage to the contralateral lung with traditional radiation and IMRT.
-According to the consensus statement, which cites multiple studies:
+According to the report, which cites multiple studies:

 - IMRT after EPP led to a 15% rate of severe pneumonitis to the contralateral lung